 A recent significant downturn in global oil prices is expected to place strain on oil producers in New Zealand, especially those with debt obligations.
 A major collapse in prices will likely lead to significantly lower revenue and profit margins, potentially leading to the exit of many firms.
 The outlook for oil prices beyond the COVID-19 epidemic depends on oil production volumes for foreign producers such as Saudi Arabia.
-On 12 April, OPEC+ agreed to a staged reduction in oil production, starting with a two-month reduction of approximately 10 % (9.7 mb/d) from 1 May.
+On 12 April, OPEC+ agreed to a staged reduction in oil production, starting with a two-month reduction of approximately 10% (9.7 mb/d) from 1 May.
 The agreement is anticipated to put a floor under oil prices in the short term.
 However, subdued demand caused by the COVID-19 outbreak will likely continue to weigh on oil prices in the short term.
-US oil futures prices fell below zero for the first time on 21 April 2020.
+US oil futures prices fell below zero for the first time in April 2020.
 The price of May contracts fell sharply as they approached their expiry date, with holders not wanting to take physical delivery amid concerns related to global oil storage capacity shortages.
-The shift from Level 4 to Level 3 restrictions on 28 April may cause subdivision activity to increase.
-However, subdued demand caused by the COVID-19 outbreak will likely continue to weigh on oil prices in the short term.
+The shift from Alert Level 4 to Level 3 restrictions on 28 April allowed affected firms to resume mining activity.
+However, subdued demand caused by the COVID-19 outbreak will likely continue to weigh on oil prices and subdivision performance.